NIHR Academic Clinical Fellowships

 If you require any further information for NIHR Medical or Dental ACF posts, please contact firstname.lastname@example.org.

-The window for deferral requests for medical NIHR ACF posts is now open and will close at 5:00pm on Tuesday 30 August 2016.
-Please click on the link below for the 2016 NIHR ACF Deferral Form and guidance.
+The window for deferral requests for medical NIHR ACF posts closed at 5:00pm on Tuesday 30 August 2016.

 The window for deferral requests for dental NIHR ACF posts has now closed (1st - 15th October 2015).
 All partnerships were e-mailed with the relevant information and form to complete.
 All partnerships will be e-mailed with the result of their request in due course.